Age and metallicity of the Milky Way's nuclear star cluster studied at 3 pc from Sagittarius A

 \section{Introduction}

-Located at about $\sim8$ kpc from Earth, the Galactic Centre (GC) hosts the $\sim4\times 10^{6}$\,M$_{\odot}$ black hole Sagittarius\,A* \citep[Sgr\,A*, e.g.][]{do2019relativistic,abuter2021improved}, which is surrounded by the nuclear star cluster (NSC) with a mass of $\sim2.5 \times 10^{7}$\,M$_{\odot}$ and a half-light radius of $\sim4-5$\,pc \citep{schodel2014surface, fritz2016mass, gallegocano2020}.
-The proximity of the GC enables us to resolve individual stars on milliparsec scales, thus making it a unique laboratory to study a galactic nucleus.
+Located at about $\sim8$ kpc from Earth, the Galactic centre (GC) hosts the $\sim4\times 10^{6}$\,M$_{\odot}$ black hole Sagittarius\,A* \citep[Sgr\,A*; e.g.][]{do2019relativistic,abuter2021improved}, which is surrounded by the nuclear star cluster (NSC) with a mass of $\sim2.5 \times 10^{7}$\,M$_{\odot}$ and a half-light radius of $\sim4-5$\,pc \citep{schodel2014surface, fritz2016mass, gallegocano2020}.
+The proximity of the GC enables us to resolve individual stars on milliparsec scales, thus making it a unique laboratory for studying a galactic nucleus.

-Observations of the NSC are challenging due to strong and locally highly variable interstellar extinction, strong source crowding, and small-scale extinction variations \cite[see, e.g.,][]{Schodel:2014bn}.
-Observations are typically restricted to wavelengths $\gtrsim1.5\,\mu$m, where interstellar extinction becomes less extreme, and require significantly sub-arcsecond angular resolution.
+Observations of the NSC are challenging due to strong and locally highly variable interstellar extinction, strong source crowding, and small-scale extinction variations \cite[see e.g.][]{Schodel:2014bn}.
+Observations are typically restricted to wavelengths $\gtrsim1.5\,\mu$m, where interstellar extinction becomes less extreme and require significantly sub-arcsecond angular resolution.

 Intermediate-band (IB) photometry has proven to be effective for identifying young and intermediate-age stars in the NSC \cite[e.g.][]{buchholz2009composition,nishiyama2013young, nishiyama2023search, gallegocano2024}.
 This technique offers the advantage of probing the spectral energy distributions of fainter sources over larger fields than is feasible with spectroscopy. \cite{gallegocano2024} (hereafter \citetalias{gallegocano2024}) analysed the central parsec, studying the distribution and initial mass function (IMF) of young, massive stars.
 In this paper, we focus on a region of the NSC at $\sim3$ pc from Sgr\,A* and derive new constraints on its formation history using IB photometry.